anthony-jclark/adabot-wiki/Setting-Up.md

 These instructions have only been tested with the following setup:

 - [Ubuntu 16.04.2 LTS (Xenial Xerus)](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes)
-- [ROS Kinetic Kame](http://wiki.ros.org/kinetic/Installation/Ubuntu) (install ros-kinetic-desktop-full unless you are working on a headless server)
+- [ROS Lunar Loggerhead](http://wiki.ros.org/lunar/Installation/Ubuntu) (install ros-lunar-desktop-full unless you are working on a headless server)

-The first several sections below require administrator privilidges.
-If you are working on the an ARCS Lab machine you can skip down to [User Configuration](#user-configuration) for my suggestions on how to setup your account.
+The first several sections below require administrator privileges.
+If you are working on the an ARCS Lab machine you can skip down to [User Configuration](#user-configuration) for my suggestions on how to setup your personal user account.

 ### General Utilities